BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 • Dolphin: Expect 380–410 km of real-world range in Canadian summer driving.
 City driving will push toward the higher end thanks to regenerative braking.
 Highway driving at 110 km/h will pull it down to 340–360 km — aerodynamic drag scales with the square of speed, and the Dolphin's hatchback shape creates more drag than a sedan.

 • Bolt 2027: Expect 400–430 km in summer conditions.
-The Ultium platform's thermal management is more sophisticated, and GM's experience with the original Bolt's efficiency (one of the most efficient EVs ever sold in North America) suggests strong real-world numbers.
+GM's thermal management system is sophisticated, and their experience with the original Bolt's efficiency (one of the most efficient EVs ever sold in North America) suggests strong real-world numbers.

 Winter range (-10 to -25°C):